VadCLIP: Adapting Vision-Language Models for Weakly Supervised Video Anomaly Detection: Experiments

-We show comparison results in Tables~\ref{tab:xd} and~\ref{tab:ucf}.
-Here Ju et al.\cite{ju2022prompting} is a CLIP-based work for action recognition, and achieves 76.57\% AP and 84.72\% AUC on XD-Violence and UCF-Crime, respectively, which is significantly inferior to our method (-7.9\% AP and -3.3\% AUC).
-Such results demonstrate challenges in WSVAD task, and also show the strength of our method with respect to Ju et al.\cite{ju2022prompting} for WSVAD specific task.
+We show comparison results in Tables \ref{tabxd} and \ref{tabucf}.
+Here Ju et al.~\cite{ju2022prompting} is a CLIP-based work for action recognition, which is significantly inferior to our method.
+Such results demonstrate challenges on WSVAD task, and also show the strength of our method with respect to Ju et al.~\cite{ju2022prompting} for the specific WSVAD task.
 Besides, we found that VadCLIP significantly outperforms both semi-supervised methods and classification-based weakly supervised methods on two commonly-used benchmarks and across all evaluation metrics.
 More precisely, VadCLIP attains 84.51\% AP and 82.08\% AUC on XD-Violence and UCF-Crime, respectively, a new state-of-the-art on both datasets.
-By comparison, VadCLIP achieves an absolute gain of 2.3\% and 2.1\% in terms of AP over the best competitors CLIP-TSA\cite{joo2022clip} and DMU\cite{zhou2023dual} on XD-Violence, and on UCF-Crime, VadCLIP also outperforms them by 0.4\% and 1.3\% in terms of AUC.
-More importantly, among all comparison methods, AVVD\cite{wu2022weakly} uses fine-grained class labels exactly, and we found that it only achieves 78.10\% AP and 82.45\% AUC on XD-Violence and UCF-Crime, respectively, which lags behind VadCLIP by a large margin.
+By comparison, VadCLIP achieves an absolute gain of 2.3\% and 2.1\% in terms of AP over the best competitors CLIP-TSA~\cite{joo2023clip} and DMU~\cite{zhou2023dual} on XD-Violence, and on UCF-Crime, VadCLIP also outperforms them by 0.4\% and 1.3\% in terms of AUC.
+More importantly, among all comparison methods, AVVD~\cite{wu2022weakly} uses fine-grained class labels exactly, and it only achieves 78.10\% AP and 82.45\% AUC on XD-Violence and UCF-Crime, respectively, which lags behind VadCLIP by a large margin.
 Such a result shows simply using fine-grained labels cannot lead to performance gains, since excessive inputs of label increases the difficulty of binary classification.
-The performance advantage of VadCLIP is partially attributable to the vision-language associations since all comparison baselines use the same visual features as VadCLIP.
+The performance advantage of VadCLIP is partially attributable to the vision-language associations, since all comparison baselines use the same visual features as VadCLIP.

-\subsubsection{Fine-grained WSVAD Results}
+\subsubsection{Fine-grained WSVAD Results.}